Community Housing Services Agency, Inc.

 CHSA was established in 1989 as a nonprofit housing organization with the support of community, banking, and local government leaders.

-Since 2013, with support from the City of Savannah's Housing Department, CHSA has administered the Savannah Affordable Housing Fund (SAHF).
+Since 2012, CHSA has administered the Savannah Affordable Housing Fund (SAHF).
 In 2017, CHSA obtained CDFI certification and is continuing to build its role as Savannah's leading and most innovative, affordable housing, non-profit lender.
-In 2021, CHSA became a member of the Opportunity Finance Network.
+In 2021, CHSA became a member of the Opportunity Finance Network as well as the African American Alliance of CDFI CEO's.

 What have they accomplished so far and what's next?